JackFred2/JackFredLib/README.md

 - GPS module for client-only mods to determine where they are without server support - think minimap data, or for a practical example [Chest Tracker](https://modrinth.com/mod/chest-tracker).

-Feel free to use yourself (via GitHub Package Registry).
+Feel free to use yourself (see wiki for instructions and a basic overview).

 ## Usage: